List of characters in the Mahabharata: Sahadeva

-Sahadeva was the youngest of the five Pandava brothers.
-Nakula and Sahadev were twins born to Madri who had invoked the Ashwini Kumaras.
-Sahadeva had two wives Draupadi and Vijaya.
-Draupadi was the common wife of Pandavas while Vijaya was the beloved wife of Sahadeva.
-Similar to his twin brother Nakula, Sahadeva was also accomplished in swordsmanship.
-On the 18th of war, Sahadeva had killed Shakuni who was mainly responsible for the Kurukshetra War.

 Sahadeva of Magadha

-Sahadeva was the son of powerful king Jarasandha.
-When Bhima slayed his father, Krishna declared him to be the new ruler of Magadha.
-Sahadeva is a frequent ally of the Pandavas, and attended the Rajsuya of Yudhishthira.
-During the Kurukshetra War, he fought from the side of Pandavas and was slayed by Shakuni.

 Sakradeva

 He was son of King Srutayudha and Queen Sakrayani of Kalinga.
-He was Yuvaraja (Crown Prince) of Kalinga.
-He was killed by Bhima on the 2nd day of war along with many soldiers and two generals Satya and Satyadeva.
+He was the yuvaraja (crown prince) of Kalinga.
+He was killed by Bhima on the second day of war along with many soldiers, and two generals, Satya and Satyadeva.

 Samba

-Samba was the mischievous son of Krishna and his second wife, Jambavati.
-He was born as a boon of Lord Shiva.
-Samba was the husband of Lakshmanaa, Duryodhana's daughter.
-Later in the epic, his mischief becomes the reason for the destruction of Krishna's Yaduvansha, to whom Gandhari cursed.

 Samudrasena

-Samudrasena is the Kshatriya king.
-Once, Bhima defeated Samdrasena and his son, Chandrasena during his Digvijaya.
-In Kurukshetra war, he fought the side of Pandavas and killed by Kaurava army.
+Samudrasena is a king.
+Once, Bhima defeated Samudrasena and his son, Chandrasena, during his war of conquest.
+In the Kurukshetra War, he fought on the side of the Pandavas and was killed by the Kaurava army.

 Shamika

-Shamika was a sage in the epic Mahabharata.
-One day, while hunting Parikshit had wounded a deer but lost it in the woods.
-Searching for it, fatigued he asked meditating Shamika about the deer.
+Shamika is a sage featured in the epic.
+One day, while hunting, Parikshit had wounded a deer, but lost it in the woods.
+Searching for it, fatigued, he asked the meditating Shamika about the deer.
 The sage did not answer as he was observing the vow of silence.
 This angered the king, who placed a dead snake on Shamika's shoulder.
-Sringin, son of Shamika enraged by this act cursed Parikshit to be killed by Takshaka(snake) within seven days.
+Sringin, the son of Shamika, enraged by this act, cursed Parikshit to be killed by Takshaka (snake) within seven days.